 7 additional steps to help enhance your Android device security

 Consider these steps for protecting the privacy and security of your Android device.

 Once you have reviewed the app’s permission list, consider the app’s requests.
 Do they seem reasonable for the app’s purpose?
 For instance, does a game app really need to access your contacts?
 If so, what’s the reasoning?
 Does the game use social sharing?
 Otherwise, you may not be comfortable allowing this level of access to your personal information

 Review the apps already installed on your phone and check for excessive permission requests or settings.

-In order to see the permissions given to an application after it’s already been installed:
+To see the permissions given to an application after it’s already been installed:

-© 2017 Symantec Corporation.
-All rights reserved.
-Symantec, the Symantec Logo, the Checkmark Logo, Norton, Norton by Symantec, LifeLock, and the Lockman Logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
+Copyright © 2020 NortonLifeLock Inc. All rights reserved.
+NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
-Google Chrome is a trademark of Google, Inc. Mac, iPhone and iPad are trademarks of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
+Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
+Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
+Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.